7 Ways Frugality Can Make You Rich

 For adventurous personal finance enthusiasts, there often is the option of renting out unused bedrooms or office space.
 It’s like recycling with steady cash flow.

-Avoid temptation.
+Sticking to only using cash and leaving the credit cards at home will make adapting to a frugal lifestyle much easier.
 It may be impractical to leave the house with a bunch of paper envelops of cash.
 A better way to eliminate impulse buying is to make a list of what is needed before leaving the house and only carrying one credit card.

 Those prone to window shopping, probably should not carry cash or credit.
 Just take a photo of the items desired with a handy cellphone.
 When the would-be-spender gets home, he can think hard about whether a Rolex watch is a must-have.
 Warren Buffet wears a Rolex, but he’s still living well below his means.